 Charter entered into Stipulations of Settlement setting forth proposed terms of settlement for the above-described class actions and derivative suits.
 On May 23, 2005 the United States District Court for the Eastern District of Missouri conducted the final fairness hearing for the Actions, and on June 30, 2005, the Court issued its final approval of the settlements.
 Members of the class had 30 days from the issuance of the June 30 order approving the settlement to file an appeal challenging the approval.
-Two notices of appeal were filed relating to the settlement, but Charter does not yet know the specific issues presented by such appeals, nor have briefing schedules been set.
+Two notices of appeal were filed relating to the settlement.
+Those appeals were directed to the amount of fees that the attorneys for the class were to receive and to the fairness of the settlement.
+At the end of September 2005, Stipulations of Dismissal were filed with the Eighth Circuit Court of Appeals resulting in the dismissal of both appeals with prejudice.
+Procedurally therefore, the settlements are final.
 See "Part II, Item 1.
 Legal Proceedings."